2021 Editorial Board

 Ronald C. Arkin is Regents' Professor and Associate Dean for Research in the College of Computing at Georgia Tech and is the Director of the Mobile Robot Laboratory.
 He served as STINT visiting Professor at KTH in Stockholm, Sabbatical Chair at the Sony IDL in Tokyo, and in the Robotics and AI Group at LAAS/CNRS in Toulouse.
 Dr. Arkin's research interests include behavior-based control and action-oriented perception for mobile robots and UAVs, deliberative/reactive architectures, robot survivability, multiagent robotics, biorobotics, human-robot interaction, machine deception, robot ethics, and learning in autonomous systems.
 His books include Behavior-Based Robotics, Robot Colonies, and Governing Lethal Behavior in Autonomous Robots.
 He has provided expert testimony to the United Nations, the International Committee of the Red Cross, the Pentagon and others on Autonomous Systems Technology.
 Prof. Arkin served on the Board of Governors of the IEEE Society on Social Implications of Technology, the IEEE Robotics and Automation Society (RAS) AdCom, and is a founding co-chair of IEEE RAS Technical Committee on Robot Ethics.
 He is a Distinguished Lecturer for the IEEE Society on Social Implications of Technology and a Fellow of the IEEE.

-Dr. Claudio Cañizares is a Professor and the Hydro One Endowed Chair at the ECE Department of the University of Waterloo, where he has held different academic and leadership positions since 1993.
-His highly cited research activities focus on modeling, simulation, computation, stability, control, and optimization issues in power and energy systems in the context of competitive energy markets, smart grids, and microgrids.
-He is a Fellow of the IEEE, of the Royal Society of Canada, and of the Canadian Academy of Engineering, and is the recipient of the 2016 IEEE Canada Electric Power Medal and of other various awards and recognitions from IEEE-PES Technical Committees and Working Groups, in which he has held several leadership positions.
+Dr. Claudio Cañizares is a University Professor and Hydro One Endowed Chair at the ECE Department of the University of Waterloo, where he has been since 1993.
+His highly cited research focuses on modeling, simulation, computation, stability, control, and optimization of power and energy systems.
+He is the IEEE Trans.
+Smart Gird EIC; PES Delegate-Elect to the IEEE Board; a Fellow of the IEEE, the Royal Society of Canada, and the Canadian Academy of Engineering; and has received the 2017 IEEE PES Outstanding Power Engineering Educator Award, the 2016 IEEE Canada Electric Power Medal, and multiple awards and recognitions from PES Technical Committees.

 Diane Cook is a Huie-Rogers Chair Professor in the School of Electrical Engineering and Computer Science at Washington State University.
 Dr. Cook received her B.S. from Wheaton College in 1985, and her M.S. and Ph.D. from the University of Illinois in 1987 and 1990.
 Dr. Cook's research interests include artificial intelligence, machine learning, data mining, time series, robotics, and smart environments.
 She heads the CASAS smart home project and directs the NSF-funded IGERT program as well as the NIH Training Program in Gerontechnology.
 She is a Fellow of IEEE, a Fellow of FTRA, and a member of the National Academy of Inventors.
 Dr. Cook was Editor-in-Chief of the IEEE Transactions on Systems, Man, and Cybernetics from 2005 to 2009, serves on the editorial board for ten international journals, and has chaired conferences including the IEEE International Conference on Data Mining, the IEEE International Conference on Smart Computing, and the IEEE International Conference on Pervasive Computing and Communications.